-Travel writing is probably one of the most fun careers that exists for freelance writers.
+Travel writing is probably one of the most fun careers that

 Of course, you don’t get to be Anthony Bourdain or Rick Steves when you grow up.
 Only Tony and Rick get to do that.

 But it is possible to make a decent living as a travel writer.